Oshkosh NGDV: Changes to battery-electric drivetrain proportion

 The USPS and Oshkosh defended the NGDV procurement plan, noting that ICE-powered versions have been designed to be converted to BEV powertrains if required.
 However, Senators Ed Markey and Martin Heinrich, joined by other members of Congress and environmental organizations, sent a letter in February 2022 criticizing USPS and Oshkosh following the implementation of the preferred alternative, singling out the vehicles' inefficiency and the use of incorrect data in their environmental impact statement.
 Other groups joining the criticism included the EPA, the Biden Administration, Zero Emission Transportation Association, climate activists, and the Congressional Progressive Caucus of the Democratic Party, collectively criticizing Oshkosh and the United States Postal Service for ignoring Executive Order 14057 and proceeding with the 10/90 split procurement.

 The proportion of BEV NGDVs in the initial order of 50,000 was increased to 20% in March 2022.
 Lawsuits were filed in April 2022 against the USPS by 16 states, six non-profit groups, the Bay Area Air Quality Management District, the District of Columbia, and the city of New York, demanding a more stringent environmental review or changing the proportion of BEV NGDVs to 100%.
 During the May 2022 National Post Forum, the USPS confirmed that it will increase the number of BEV NGDVs in the initial order.
 This means that at least 10,019 NGDV vehicles will be manufactured as BEVs.

 In July 2022, USPS revised the initial order to now have at least 50% of the NGDV vehicles to be manufactured as BEVs.
 The Inflation Reduction Act allocated an additional $3 billion for the electrification of the NGDV fleet.
 In December 2022, USPS announced that 75% of its initial order of 60,000 NGDVs would be BEVs.
 By 2026, all new NGDVs ordered will be delivered as BEVs.
 In March 2023, Florida-based EV charger manufacturer Blink Charging Co. announced it was awarded an IDIQ (indefinite delivery/indefinite quantity) contract for up to 41,500 chargers.

 Delayed delivery

 Preproduction versions were shown at the Consumer Electronics Show in Las Vegas for 2022 and again for 2023, where attendees could participate in "Operation On-The-Move", a three-player competitive video game to deliver packages.

 As reported by Reuters in May 2023, initial deliveries were delayed from 2023 to June 2024.
 USPS has committed to acquire 66,000 electric vehicles through 2028, of which 45,000 are NGDVs and 9,250 are Ford E-Transit vans.
 The E-Transit vans were scheduled to arrive by the end of 2023.

-In August 2024, the first vehicles were delivered and began operating delivery routes in Augusta, Georgia.
+In August 2024, the first NGDV vehicles were delivered and began operating delivery routes in Athens, Georgia.